coderefinery/social-coding/content/social-coding.md

 We revisit answers to question 2 (above).
 ```

-- **Fear of being scooped**
+- **Fear of being scooped**:
-> A license can avoid it, and you can release when you are ready.
+  A license can avoid it, and you can release when you are ready.
 Anyway, it is
-> very unlikely that others will understand your code and publish before you
+  very unlikely that others will understand your code and publish before you
-> without involving you in a collaboration.
+  without involving you in a collaboration.
 Sharing is a form of publishing.
-- **Exposes possibly "ugly code"**
+- **Exposes possibly "ugly code"**:
-> In practice almost nobody will judge the quality of your code.
+  In practice almost nobody will judge the quality of your code.
-> "Software, once written, is never really finished" (N. Asparouhova).
+  "Software, once written, is never really finished" (N. Asparouhova).
-- **Others may find bugs and mistakes**
+- **Others may find bugs and mistakes**:
-> Isn't this good?
+  Isn't this good?
 Would you not like to use a code which gives people the chance to locate bugs?
-> If you don't release, people will assume there are bugs anyway.
+  If you don't release, people will assume there are bugs anyway.
-- **Others may require support and ask too many questions**
+- **Others may require support and ask too many questions**:
-> This can become a problem: use tools and community and protect your time.
+  This can become a problem: use tools and community and protect your time.
-> You aren't required to support anyone.
+  You aren't required to support anyone.
 You can also "archive" a repository to disable
-> most forms of interaction (issues, PRs).
+  most forms of interaction (issues, PRs).
 Also a note in README on support level helps.
-- **Fear of losing control over the direction of the project**
+- **Fear of losing control over the direction of the project**:
-> Open source does not mean everybody can change **your version**.
+  Open source does not mean everybody can change **your version**.
-- **"Bad" derivative projects may appear**
+- **"Bad" derivative projects may appear**:
-> It will be clear which is the official version.
+  It will be clear which is the official version.

 ```{discussion} Social-2: Discussion about "You aren't required to support anyone"
 - Have you experienced an implicit expectation of support?